Jason2B3/DEV_NOTES/HTML CSS Notes/HTML Training/HTML Essential Training.md

 ### Nested Elements

-- Typora uses the same markdown syntax that HTML uses- the main difference is that Typora allows shortcuts to replace tags that would normally need to be typed out manually.
+- Typora uses the same markdown syntax that HTML uses- the main difference is that Typora allows shortcuts to replace tags that normally need to be typed out manually.
 - For example, we can underline words using CTRL U instead of typing             < u > < /u > tags around the words you need bolded
 - What makes this a nested example is that the tags for bolding are inside the tags used to tell HTML that we are creating a paragraph